m0euk/RDS-Bridge/README.md

 - **Confirmed-only, never guessed** — e.g. country of origin is shown only once the ECC actually decodes it, not inferred from the PI.
 Error-correction and channel-bandwidth controls let you chase weak DX without fabricating catches.
+- **Band map** *(new in 0.10.0)* — turns a whole IQ recording into a frequency × time picture: time down the page, channels across, brightness showing how far each channel stood above its own noise floor at that moment.
+Click any cell to seek there, tune that channel and start playing.
+Your DX-log catches are drawn on it, so a bright column with no marker is a target you haven't identified yet.
+See [Band map](#band-map) below.
 - **Band scan** *(new in 0.9.0)* — sweeps the FM band, finds carriers from the RF spectrum, tunes each and logs the ones that decode RDS.
 Three modes — **Full band**, **DX watch**, **Watch list** — plus a skip list for your locals and an optional verbose per-channel log.
 See [Band scan](#band-scan) below.